Person-Centred Planning Under the Care Act in Physical Disability Services

 Commissioners commissioning physical disability services typically expect providers to evidence:

-Expectation 1: Outcomes linked to wellbeing domains.
+Commissioner expectation: Outcomes linked to wellbeing domains.
 Plans should clearly show how support promotes independence, participation, dignity and control, not just safety.
+Commissioners increasingly want to see how support contributes to wider wellbeing outcomes such as maintaining family roles, accessing education or work, participating in community life and preserving confidence after changes in health or mobility.

-Expectation 2: Proportionate, flexible support.
+Commissioner expectation: Proportionate, flexible support.
 Providers should demonstrate that support adapts to changes in condition, environment or goals without unnecessary delays.
+This includes showing that services can increase, reduce or reshape support in response to hospital discharge, deterioration, improved function, new equipment or changing personal priorities.

 Operational example 1: Flexible planning following hospital discharge

 A provider supporting a person discharged after spinal surgery introduced a phased plan aligned to recovery milestones.
-Initial support was intensive, but reviews were scheduled at short intervals to adjust delivery as mobility and confidence improved.
+Initial support was intensive because transfers, personal care and fatigue management required significant assistance.
+However, the provider did not treat this level of support as fixed.
+Reviews were scheduled at short intervals, and staff were asked to record not only completed tasks but how the person’s confidence, mobility and energy were changing week by week.

 What inspectors look for in practice